minhqdao/oregon-fortran-wasm/README.md

 This project is based on **OREGON 77**, an ANSI FORTRAN 77 port of the 1978 version of the game created by Philipp Engel and published in 2022 under the ISC license.

-The goal of this project is to explore native Fortran-to-WebAssembly compilation using modern Fortran compilers such as LFortran and LLVM Flang.
+The goal of this project is to explore Fortran-to-WebAssembly compilation using modern Fortran compilers such as LFortran and LLVM Flang.
 The game is currently built with LFortran and Emscripten and runs entirely in the browser — [play it online](https://minhqdao.github.io/oregon-fortran-wasm/).

 ## Native Build